-26. The IJB is asked to acknowledge the new duties of the Children and Young People Act 2014 as they relate to Part 3 Children's Services Planning and Part 1 Rights of Children, and note the content of the Children and Young People's Services Plan for 2017-2020 prior to remittance Council for approval.
-At the end of this process the plan will be submitted to the Scottish Government.
+25. Council is asked to acknowledge the new duties of the Children and Young People Act 2014 as they relate to Part 3 Children's Services Planning and Part 1 Rights of Children, and note and approve the content of the Children and Young People's Services Plan for 2017-2020, prior to submission to the Scottish Government.